 New names appearing in these verses: Cheture (Keturah), Zimran (Zimran), Joskan (Jokshan), Medan (Medan), Madian (Midian), Isbak (Ishbak), Suac (Shuah), Sabe (Shebah), Dedan (Dedan), Efe (Ephah), Efer (Epher), Enoc (Hanoch), Abide (Abidah), Eldae (Eldaah).
 Names of peoples: i asurim (Asshurim), i letusim (Letushim), i leumim (Leummim).

 These five verses contains a number of Friulian usages to look at in more detail.
-First, learn or review the following: trop (how much), spirâ (to breathe one’s last breath), murî (to die), la vecjae (old age; also spelt vecjaie), vieli vieli (very old), passût di dîs (full of days), dâsi dongje (to come together), soterâ (to bury), il landri (cave), il cjamp (field), un itit (Hittite), in face di (before, in front of), comprâ (to buy), sapulî (to bury; also spelt sepulî), lâ a stâ dongje di (to go live near), il poç (well).
+First, learn or review the following: trop (how much), spirâ (to breathe one’s last), murî (to die), la vecjae (old age; also spelt vecjaie), vieli vieli (very old), passût di dîs (full of days), dâsi dongje (to gather oneself), soterâ (to bury), il landri (cave), il cjamp (field), un itit (Hittite), in face di (before, in front of), comprâ (to buy), sapulî (to bury; also spelt sepulî), lâ a stâ dongje di (to go live near), il poç (well).

 Trop has come up before in your readings; now is a good time to take a more thorough look at its use.
 In the text, you read: ve trop (here is how much) che al à vivût in dut Abram (that Abraham lived in total); that is, here is how long that Abraham lived in total.